chaijs/chai-change/README.md

 # Chai Changes

 Assert that a change you expected to happen, happened, with this plugin for the [chai](http://github.com/logicalparadox/chai) assertion library.
+The plugin works in node and the browser.

 The idea of the plugin is to make your tests more robust.
 Rather than doing: